 There are many options for mulching blueberry plants.
 The best kind of mulch is something that it somewhat acidic such as pine bark or pine needles.
 However, many people use grass clippings, straw, or wood chips.
 We have seen that if you use something other than pine mulch it is best to mix it with aged compost.
 Cost of mulching will vary depending upon what you decide to do.
 Generally about 80-100 yards of mulch will cover an acre of plants.
 This can cost anywhere from $750 to $2,000 in our area.
 Many times tree cutting companies will dump wood chips at your farm for free.

 Some information from the University of Kentucky on the costs and return of blueberry farming can be found here

 How long before my blueberry farm would be profitable?

 This would largely depend on how old the plants are that you buy.
 A seven year old blueberry plant is considered mature, but sometimes ground shock can play a part in the development of your blueberry plants.
 If you plant 2 year old 12-18 inch bushes it would take 6-8 years to reach full production.
 If you buy a 1 gallon plant it could take 5-7 years to reach full production, a 2 gallon plant could take 4-6 years to reach full production, and a 3 gallon plant could take 3-5 years to reach full production.
 These time frames are considering that someone is taking good care of the blueberry production and maintaining it well.

 What are some of the maintenance costs for growing blueberry bushes?

 As you can see a blueberry farm venture can be a very profitable and rewarding venture.
-However it will take time before it gets to that point.
+However, it takes hard work and time before it gets to that point.
 If you would like more information about how to start a blueberry farm please contact our office at (270) 432-5836.
-Or sign up for one of our blueberry classes.
+Or sign up for one of our Free Blueberry Classes